blacktop/docker-bro/README.md

 ### Issues

 Find a bug?
 Want more features?
 Find something missing in the documentation?
 Let me know!
 Please don't hesitate to [file an issue](https://github.com/blacktop/docker-bro/issues/new) and I'll get right on it.

-> NOTE: I am now using the precompiled bro package to decrease the docker image size, if that caused a loss in functionality you depend on please let me know.

 ### Todo